Robust and user-friendly backflush technology reduces GC maintenance and maximizes laboratory throughput

 May 12 2022

-Author: David Lee, Cristian Cojocariu, Mark Belmont and Giulia Riccardino. on behalf of Thermo Fisher Scientific (UK) Ltd
+Author: David Lee, Cristian Cojocariu, Mark Belmont and Giulia Riccardino. on behalf of Thermo Fisher Scientific Pte Ltd Chromatography & Mass Spectrometry Division

 To demonstrate the suitability of the new Thermo Scientific™ Instant Connect PTV-backflush inlet module for analytical testing laboratories wanting to increase sample throughput and improve method robustness.